hhimmelreich/hri-robot-vendor/README.md

 # hri-robot-vendor
 This is the repository for our group project

-**"Robot vs. Human Vendor: Influence on Spending Behaviour in Human-Robot Interactions using Virtual Reality"**
+**Robot vs. Human Vendor: Influence on Spending Behaviour in Human-Robot Interactions using Virtual Reality**

 for the course Human-Robot Interaction at the University of Osnabrueck in the WS 2021/22.